dphaldes/kontrast-rs/README.md

 ## Building

 Make sure to clone cxx-kde-frameworks in the parent directory, and have the development libraries for Kirigami installed.
 Then it's as simple as `cargo run`.

+## License

+This project is licensed under GPL-3.0-or-later.
+Individual files may be released under other licenses.
+You can read the license text [here](./LICENSES/GPL-3.0-or-later.txt).